borisgontar/osm-pbf-parser-node/Readme.md

 ## Performance

 The script `test.js` does nothing but counts nodes, ways and relations in the input stream.
-Here is the output for canada-latest.osm.pbf as of Nov.
-2022, about 2.75 GB in size, on my ASUS StudioBook (i7-9750H, DDR4-2666):
+Here is the speed of parsing canada-latest.osm.pbf as of Nov.
+2022, about 2.75 GB in size, using OSMTransform with syncMode=true, withTags=true, withInfo=false:

-* using OSMTransform: 2m51s, about 2.36 millions items per second
+* on ASUS StudioBook (i7-9750H, DDR4-2666): 2m50s, about 2.37 millions items per second.

+* on Intel NUC-12 (i9-12900, DDR4-3200, NVMe SSD): 1m55s, about 3.5
-* using createOSMStream: 4m35s, about 1.47 millions items per second
+millions items per second.

-Apparenlty, the speed of createOSMStream is 1.6 times lower because it executes `yield` millions of times.
+The speed of createOSMStream is about 1.6 times lower, apparently because it executes `yield` millions of times.

-By default this module uses the asynchronous `inflate` from `node:zlib'.
+By default this module uses the synchronous `inflateSync` from `node:zlib'.
-It results in better speed (I haven't seen more that 10% though) but uses more memory.
-You can switch to `inflateSync` by setting `syncMode` to `false`.
+The asynchronous `inflate` may result in better speed (I haven't seen more that 10% though) but uses considerably more memory.
+You can switch to `inflate` by setting `syncMode` to `false`.

 ## Limitations